'

 Bài viết do maiii_travelog (@maiii_travelog) chia sẻ

 The best time to see blue tears in Kuala Selangor is on the first 3 days of the lunar month.
-It is said that during these days, dark sky and high tide can make it clearer to see blue tears.
+It is said that during these days, dark skies and high tides can make it clearer to see blue tears.

 Ticket price: RM20/adult